wilt-23/cherow/README.md

 ## Options

-* `next` - Enables `ECMAScript Next` support and let you use proposals at `stage 3` or higher such as `Dynamic Import`.
+* `next` - Enables `ECMAScript Next` support and let you use proposals at `stage 3` or higher such as `Dynamic Import`
 * `raw` - Enables the raw property on literal nodes (*Esprima and Acorn feature*)
 * `comments` - Enables option to collect comments.
 Optional; Either array or function.
-Works like [Acorn](https://github.com/ternjs/acorn) onComment.
+Works like [Acorn](https://github.com/ternjs/acorn) onComment
 * `tokens` - If enabled each found token will be returned as either an function or an array (*work in progres*)
-* `ranges` - Enables the start and characters offsets on the AST node.
+* `ranges` - Enables the start and characters offsets on the AST node
 * `locations` - Enables location tracking
 * `jsx` - Enables JSX

 ## API

-Cherow can be used to perform syntactic analysis of Javascript program.
+Cherow can be used to perform syntactic analysis of JavaScript program.

 **Note!** there does not exist an `sourceType: module` option for parsing module code.
-Acc. the Ecmascript specs you should use either `parseScript` or `parseModule`.
+According the ECMAScript specs you should use either `parseScript` or `parseModule`.

 ```js